haruishi43/equilib/README.md

 pers_img = equi2pers(equi_img, rot, sampling_method="faster")
 ```

-The API for each module is pretty similar.
+The API for each module is pretty similar with other conversions.
-For more information, take a look in [.readme](.readme/)
+For more information, take a look in [.readme](.readme/).
+Note that module name differs if you imported from pypi or used setup code (if you used `setup.py`, it should be `equilib`).

 ### Coordinate System: